silshack/spring2014/_posts/ 2014-02-15-Lei_PythonBasics2.md

 # The Exercises

-**1. The first one I found hard was the Logic exercise called make_bricks.
+**1. The first one I found hard was the Logic-2 exercise called make_bricks.
 In some cases, it needs to use lots of little bricks instead of a big brick.
 Finally, I found it can be simply coded as following. **

 ```
 def make_bricks(small, big, goal):